baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 # Parameter Estimation
 State estimation is an integral part of many parameter-estimation methods.
-Below, we will iluustrate several different methods of performing parameter estimation.
+Below, we will illustrate several different methods of performing parameter estimation.
 We can roughly divide the methods into two camps
 1. Methods that optimize prediction error or likelihood by tweaking model parameters.
 2. Methods that add the parameters to be estimated as states in the model and estimate them using standard state estimation.